 - Are there other options to get deer tested for CWD?

-Successful hunters who would like to have their deer sampled for CWD but do not wish to visit a fish & wildlife area or state fish hatchery may submit samples directly to the Animal Disease Diagnostic Laboratory (ADDL) at Purdue University for a fee.
+People who would like to have their deer sampled for CWD but do not wish to visit a fish & wildlife area or state fish hatchery may submit samples directly to the Animal Disease Diagnostic Laboratory (ADDL) at Purdue University for a fee.
 More information and submission forms are available on the ADDL website.